William Wade (journalist)

 William Warren Wade (1918 in Manhattan, New York – March 24, 2006 in Oakland, California) was an American war correspondent during World War II.
-He was a member of an eight-man team of journalists who flew bombing missions over Germany with the U.S. Air Force while he was working for the International News Service.
+He was a member of an eight-man team of journalists who flew bombing missions over Germany with the United States Army Air Forces (USAAF) while he was working for the International News Service.

 Early life

 Wade was born in Manhattan, son of a printer.
 At an early age he took an interest in the news.
 He took a newspaper delivery job as a young boy and by the time he was 16 he wrote unpaid articles for the Bergen County, New Jersey newspaper covering sports.
 He attended journalism school at the University of Minnesota.
 He worked as the copy desk chief at the Minnesota Daily from 1936-1939.
 After Wade graduated from college in 1939, he went to work for the Hearst News Service in New York and later in Chicago.
 In 1941 he landed a job at the International News Service (INS) in London and was immediately assigned to Iceland for nine months.